-You made your West End debut in Les Misérables, do you remember your first performances as Eponine in Les Misérables, and how did it go?
+You made your West End debut in Les Misérables, do you remember your first performance as Young Eponine and how did it go?

 Yes, I do!
 Being cast in Les Misérables was a dream come true and I will never forget getting the call on a Sunday evening, quite late, when Jo Hawes, the casting director, emailed and confirmed they were offering me the role of Eponine, I couldn’t sleep after that!

 The first day of rehearsals was brilliant and I loved being part of a such a great cast and my chaperones, Elaine and Whizzy, looked after us all so well.
 I’ll never forget my first performance as I was so excited to perform in front of a huge audience but also nervous as I knew all of my family and friends would be in the audience watching.
 It went so well and I remember being so happy and I knew this was what I wanted to do!